forzic/GL-MT6000/README.md

 This repository automates the process of building OpenWrt custom firmware images for **MY** Flint 2 (GL-MT6000) router, based on [pesa1234](https://github.com/pesa1234)'s work and **MY PREFERENCES**.

-You should not use the firmwares released in this repository unless you have the same preferences.
+You should **not use** the firmwares released in this repository unless you have the same preferences/needs.
 Instead, make a fork and adapt to your needs.

 Read [this topic](https://forum.openwrt.org/t/mt6000-custom-build-with-luci-and-some-optimization-kernel-6-12-x/185241) in OpenWrt's forum to learn the details about pesa1234's customizations.